davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 A user id packet is followed by one or more 'signature packets'.

-This is a key point - the key signature covers the contents of the master key packet and the last-encountered user id packet.
+This is a key point - the key signature covers the contents of the primary key packet and the last-encountered user id packet.
 So, the signature is a certification by the signer that the user identified in the user id is who he says he is, and that he claims ownership of the key.

 A key signature only covers one user id.
 Separate signatures are needed if certification is desired for multiple user ids.